wintersleepmachine/Airlines-Airports-EDA-Regression/README.md

 # Airlines-Airports-EDA-Regression

 Full Anaylsis of all domestic US flights, incl Airlines and Airports for 2018/2019.
-Presentation slides found here: https://tinyurl.com/y5y6xcpn
+Summary/conclusions found here: https://tinyurl.com/y5y6xcpn

 #### Questions I seek to answer:
   1. Busiest days of the week?
 Busiest months of the year?